Roberto De Zerbi: Brighton & Hove Albion

+2022–23 season

-De Zerbi was confirmed as the new head coach of Premier League side Brighton & Hove Albion on 18 September 2022, signing a four-year contract.
+De Zerbi succeeded Graham Potter as head coach of Premier League side Brighton & Hove Albion on 18 September 2022, signing a four-year contract.
 He managed his first game in England on 1 October, in a 3–3 away draw at Liverpool with Leandro Trossard becoming the first Brighton player to score a Premier League hat-trick.

-De Zerbi lost his first game at Brighton's home stadium of Falmer Stadium on 9 October, calling his players "fantastic" despite the 1–0 defeat to Tottenham Hotspur.
-He claimed his first win on 29 October, against the manager he replaced in Graham Potter, thrashing his Chelsea team 4–1.
+De Zerbi lost his first game at Brighton's Falmer Stadium on 9 October, calling his players "fantastic" despite the 1–0 defeat to Tottenham Hotspur.
+His first win came on 29 October with a 4–1 thrashing of Graham Potter's Chelsea.
 De Zerbi went three games unbeaten against Liverpool in his debut campaign at Brighton, including beating them as defending champions in the FA Cup fourth round on 29 January 2023.

-On 18 February, he was sent off in the tunnel by referee Darren England following Brighton's 1–0 home defeat against Fulham.
-De Zerbi was shown the red card for complaining he had lost time to prepare for the match due to a meeting about refereeing during the week.
-In a post-match interview he said the "level of refereeing in the Premier League is very bad," whilst also criticising Darren England saying that he "wasn't in [a] good attitude."
+On 18 February, he was sent off by referee Darren England following Brighton's 1–0 home defeat against Fulham.
+De Zerbi was shown a red card for complaining that he had lost time to prepare for the match due to a refereeing meeting during the week.
+In a post-match interview, he said the "level of refereeing in the Premier League is very bad", whilst also criticising Darren England for not having a "good attitude".
 On March 3, he was banned from the touchline for one game and fined £15,000 by the FA in the wake of his red card in the Fulham game.